AdobeDocs/commerce-admin.en/help/content-design/media-gallery-folder-management.md

 1. Click **[!UICONTROL Create Folder]**.

-    If you want to create a sub-folder, select the parent folder before clicking **[!UICONTROL Create Folder]**.
+    If you want to create a subfolder, select the parent folder before clicking **[!UICONTROL Create Folder]**.

 1. Enter the new folder name and click **[!UICONTROL Confirm]**.